Cardiology

 Heart attack treatments

 Our Accredited Chest Pain Center is proud to offer the subcutaneous implantable cardiac defibrillator (S-ICD).
-This is a newer alternative to a traditional ICD device for ventricular fibrilation, which can result in heart attack.
+This is a newer alternative to a traditional ICD device for ventricular fibrillation, which can result in heart attack.
 The S-ICD helps prevent heart attack and monitors your heart rhythm, bringing it back to normal when a fast or abnormal heart beat is detected.

 We provide outstanding care for heart attacks, which is why we have received The Joint Commission Gold Seal Certificate of Distinction for Myocardial Infarction.
 This means our program meets clinical performance standards for targeted metrics as well as other compliance standards.